pyccel/pyccel/joss-paper/paper.md

 A different approach is given by PyPy [@PyPy2009], a Python interpreter written in an internal language called RPython (which is a restricted subset of the Python language itself).
 The aim of PyPy is to provide speed and efficiency at runtime using a JIT compiler.

-To the authors' knowledge, of all the different methods used to accelerate Python codes, nothing has been based on the Fortran language so far.
+To the authors' knowledge, of all the different methods used to accelerate Python codes, nothing so far generates human readable code.
+In this work, we present a new Python static compiler named Pyccel which combines a transpiler with a Python/C API to create an accelerator.
+This approach has two main advantages.
+Firstly, it leaves the user the option of optimising the code further in the low-level language with the help of HPC specialists.
+Secondly, it allows the user to choose the language the most adapted to their problem or system.
-Fortran is a language designed for scientific programming that is tailored for efficient runtime execution on a wide variety of processors.
+For example, Fortran is a language designed for scientific programming and is tailored for efficient runtime execution on a wide variety of processors.
-The compiler is therefore highly effective, especially for array handling in the context of scientific programming.
+The compiler is therefore highly effective for array handling in the context of scientific programming.
-In this work, we present a new Python static compiler named Pyccel, which leverages Fortran compilers to accelerate Python code.
-In order for this to be effective, the code must be as similar as possible to the code for which the compiler is optimized.
-As a result Pyccel strives to generate human-readable code.
+In contrast, the C compiler is more adapted to support GPU tools such as CUDA, and OpenACC.

 Pyccel is designed for two different use cases:
 (1) accelerate Python code by converting it to Fortran and providing a CPython wrapper to interface between the low-level and high level languages,